Canberra Centre: History

 Prime Minister Robert Menzies opened the original shopping centre, known as the Monaro Mall, on 6 March 1963.
-At the time it was the first Australian three-storey, fully enclosed and air conditioned shopping centre. with David Jones, Marcus Clark & Co., Coles New World Supermarket, McEwans Hardware (now closed) and 58 speciality shops.
-The centre was expanded and rebranded as Canberra Centre and was opened officially by Rosemary Follet on 2 November 1989.
-Canberra Centre originally consisted of 4 city blocks: David Jones, Myer, City Market (a fresh food precinct) and Target.
+At the time it was the first Australian three-storey, fully enclosed and air conditioned shopping centre. with David Jones, Marcus Clark & Company, Coles New World Supermarket, McEwans hardware (now closed) and 58 speciality shops.
+The centre was expanded and rebranded as Canberra Centre and was opened officially by Rosemary Follett on 2 November 1989.
+The Canberra Centre was designed by Canberra-based Geoff Butterworth and Partners, in conjunction with Sydney mall architects Drummond and Rosen.
+Canberra Centre originally consisted of four city blocks: David Jones, Myer, City Market (a fresh food precinct) and Target.
 To access either City Market or Target, you had to either exit the main atrium and cross Bunda Street or access via the now-demolished travelators that ran parallel to Ainslie Avenue from the car parks.

 At this time, Canberra Centre was owned and managed by Canberra Advance Bank, which later became St George Bank.
-In 1992 Queensland Investment Corporation expressed interest in purchasing Canberra Centre and put in a 50% stake purchase of the centre.
+In 1992, the Queensland Investment Corporation purchased a 50% shareholding.
 In 1993 the old Bunda Street entrance was aligned diagonally to be on the corner of Petrie Plaza and Bunda Street.
 Another extension occurred in 1993 of the Upper Floor fashion atrium, where Pumpkin Patch was.
 It was not until 2002 when a major expansion occurred, by extending the atrium by crossing over Bunda Street and closing Ainslie Avenue to allow access to City Market and Target without going outdoors.
 By this time, the original atrium was under refurbishment.
 The columns were painted in shades of white and dark green, replacing the previous watery-blue and maroon.
 Balustrades were re-fitted with stainless steel and painted black, replacing the brass and maroon.
 The Lower Ground Floor replaced all the brass and maroon chairs and tables, with plastic black and white ones.
 The Centre Court fountain was removed and replaced with a 360 TV.
 The centre clock, which ran up 3 levels, was removed due to being maroon and brass.
 All the toilets were refurbished and centre signage was replaced, again due to being brass letters on maroon wood.